archibaldmilton/Girellu/Resources/screenshot-setup/README.md

 # Start-up Guide for Screenshotting
-This document will set up Assetto Corsa for making screenshots.
+This document will set up Assetto Corsa to make screenshots.

 ## Additional Installation (CM, CSP, Sol, filters)